-You may note that the 1968 telescoping only model is not addressed.
-The telescoping 1967-68 Corvette steering columns are addressed in another paper available at the host websight.
+1968 - The 1968 telescoping only model is not addressed.
+The telescoping 1967-68 Corvette steering columns are addressed in another paper available at the host website.
+1969 through 1976 - T&T Corvette Energy Absorbing (EA), Function Locking (FL) Steering Column